goldstack/goldstack/docs/modules/app-nextjs/limitations.md

 - [API Routes](https://nextjs.org/docs/api-routes/introduction) are not supported.
 If you need a backend, we recommend adding our [Lambda Express](lambda-express) template to your project.
 - Pre-fetching does not work in some situations, for instance when statically rendering pages using `getStaticPaths`.
 As a workaround, we recommend not using [Link](https://nextjs.org/docs/api-reference/next/link) components for these routes and instead use vanilla `a` elements.
+- Files added to the `public/` folder may not be served correctly.
+Configure the CloudFront distribution as described [here](#404-not-found-for-files-in-public-folder-1) to make the files available.

 There may be other issues in various edge scenarios.
 If you come across these, [raise an issue](https://github.com/goldstack/goldstack/issues) or contact support.